-The problem with seeking truth, is that in order to find it, you must be willing to accept that what you believe to be true, isn’t true at all when presented with new facts and evidence.
-To deny facts and evidence while continuing to believe the debunked lie, is called cognitive dissonance.
+The problem with seeking truth is that in order to find it, you must be willing to accept that what you believe to be true, may not be true at all if presented with new facts and evidence.
+To deny facts and evidence while continuing to believe the debunked lie is called cognitive dissonance.

-Google defines cognitive dissonance as “the state of having inconsistent thoughts, beliefs, or attitudes, esecially as relating to behavioral decisions and atttidue change.”
+Google defines cognitive dissonance as “the state of having inconsistent thoughts, beliefs, or attitudes, esecially as relating to behavioral decisions and attitude change.”

-We all have it.
+We all have go through cognitive dissonance.
 We all cling to it.
-Truth can not only hurt, but it rocks our world when it challenges our fundamental beliefs about the world around us.
+Truth can not only cut deep at times, but it rocks our world when it challenges our fundamental beliefs about the world around us.
 It sends us hurling into a space that feels uncontrollable and chaotic.
 Our brains struggle to grasp hold of new evidence and make sense of the information that comes flooding in.
-Because of this traumatic response, I believe in most instances, God allows the truth to seep in, allowing our minds and emotions to process a small amount of information at a time, rather than have the curtain pulled back all at once.
-The all at once reveal, is, to say the least, traumatic.
+Because of this traumatic response I believe, in most instances, God allows the truth to seep in, allowing our minds and emotions to process a small amount of information at a time rather than have the curtain pulled back all at once.
+The all at once reveal is, to say the least, traumatic.
 I think this is part of the process of sanctification, or becoming holy.

 My life has been riddled with lies from many of those I love.
 It was always hard for me to discern the truth from the ones I loved because, while the facts and evidence said that the information was a lie, my heart told me that these people loved me and would never lie to me.
 So despite hard evidence to the contrary, I believed the lies.
 I even repeated the lies as truth.
 Cognitive dissonance.

 It would take decades for me to choose facts and evidence over emotions and feelings, and in that choice a flood of hurt and pain and chaos opened up.

 But God.
 Oh, God’s amazing grace, his endless mercy, and patient heart that waits for me to understand.